-On Tuesday 26 June 2018, Dr Rachel Bennett and Professor Hilary Marland are convening a one-day conference at the University of Warwick, A Century of Maternal Experiences of Incarceration.
+On Tuesday 26 June 2018, Dr Rachel Bennett and Professor Hilary Marland convened a one-day conference at the University of Warwick, A Century of Maternal Experiences of Incarceration.

-Based on research from the Wellcome-funded project Prisoners, Medical Care and Entitlement to Health in England and Ireland 1850-2000, the day will gather academics and practitioners to explore issues around imprisoning mothers that endure, even 100 years after the prison system as we know it was established.
-Areas we will explore include:
+Based on research from the Wellcome-funded project Prisoners, Medical Care and Entitlement to Health in England and Ireland 1850-2000, the day gathered academics and practitioners to explore issues around imprisoning mothers that endure, even 100 years after the prison system as we know it was established.
+Areas explored include:

 - Historical and contemporary debates on whether prison is an acceptable place for mothers and children.

 - How have the medical and emotional needs of pregnant women and new mothers been identified and advocated for over the past century and how can this can inform present conversations?

 - How do medical practices of the past inform present and future policy?